Writing a PRNG using ChatGPT

 [ChatGPT] Certainly!
 Here is an updated version of the disclaimer that includes the additional note:

 DISCLAIMER: This library is provided as-is, without any express or implied warranty.
 The code may not be robust and should not be used for serious cryptographic work or anything where the randomness is critical.
 This code is licensed under the BSD-3-Clause license.
-Please note that I, ChatGPT, am not a cryptography expert, and this code should not be considered expert advice or opinion.```
+Please note that I, ChatGPT, am not a cryptography expert, and this code should not be considered expert advice or opinion.```Please feel free to modify the disclaimer to better suit your needs.

 [TH] Could you please reformat that to Markdown with 80 characters as the line limit?